kmbrlygl/kmbrlygl.github.io/_posts/2017-01-09-alltogether.markdown

 # User Story and Storyboard
 ![All Together User Storyboard](/assets/Storyboard.jpg)

-To help define more of the parameters of my product and the user’s big motivator, I constructed a user story:
+To help define more of the parameters of my product and pinpoint my user’s big motivator, I constructed a user story:

 > On the day of the party, I want everyone to arrive on time with what they signed up for, so that **it can be successful and everyone has a good time.**

 Essentially, the host wants everyone to work towards one goal (celebrate a birthday, etc.) and enjoy each other's company.
+I leveraged this story to direct my design decisions to to address a specific use case.

 # Paper Prototypes and Initial User Testing
 ![All Together paper prototypes](/assets/paperproto.jpg)

-After defining the important user details and a general idea of the functionalities of the app, I went straight into creating rough paper prototypes and testing them out on real people.
+After defining the important user details and a general idea of the functionalities of the app, I put it straight to paper and started creating rough paper prototypes.
+This ended up being my wireframes and testing them out on real people.

 ![All Together user testing](/assets/usertesting_allt.jpg)